Lead

 Condition B: With harness

-- Only final valid output is accepted
+- Accept only the final valid output

 Number of runs